hannesdelbeke/brain/programming/dot NET.md

 ## `c#`
-compiles source code to [[Common intermediate Language|CIL]] during **compile time** CIL can be found in the .exe and .dll binaries. each machine gets the same assembly (.exe file). but machines and CPUs are different, so on execution the [[Common Language Runtime|CLR]] translates the CIL to instructions for the machine it runs on.
+compiles source code to [[Common intermediate Language|CIL]] during **compile time** the C Sharp Compiler `csc.exe`lives in the .NET Framework install folder.
+CIL can be found in the .exe and .dll binaries. [[assembly]] each machine gets the same assembly (.exe file). but machines and CPUs are different, so on execution the [[Common Language Runtime|CLR]] translates the CIL to instructions for the machine it runs on.
 This execution is called **runtime**.